priv-kweihmann/systemdlint/README.md

 # Detectable Errors

- * ConflictingOptions - The set option somehwo is in conflict with another unit
+ * ConflictingOptions - The set option somehow is in conflict with another unit
  * ExecNotFound - The referenced executable was not found on system
  * FullPrivileges - An executable is run with full priviledges
  * InvalidNumericBase - A numeric value doesn't match because it needs to be a multiple of X